|

 "Am I making you nervous?
 I think I'm the

+nervous one!"
 American actor Ben Browder (who plays astronaut John Crichton on the

 hit Sci-Fi Channel series FARSCAPE) laughs as he relaxes